emptyjp/fl_edison_scripts/README.md

 # FL Edison Scripts
 ## Sophisticated Image-Line Edison Scripts
-Edison Scripts is certainly a strange endeavor.
-Like, you can make plugins, or, Reaper JSFX scripts if you want, but man, who does scripts for Edison? **Exactly.**

 These are my scripts.
 Made these for myself (and you), and for fun, and, the things you can do inside Edison, or other editors, are far more diverse than plugins.
 Plugins can only see into the past, while Edison can see every single sample point while processing your signal.
 Opens up a whole different world.